DragonsWho/FocusLog/README.md

 ### Python Dependencies

-The project requires Python 3.8+ and a few libraries.
+The project requires Python 3.8+ and uses a virtual environment to manage its packages.

-## Installation
+## Installation & Setup

 1.  **Clone the repository:**
     ```bash